martinp23/peeksgroup-website/content/authors/carmen-zhou/_index.md

 ---
 # Display name
-title: "Bethany Hillier"
+title: "Carmen Zhou"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "bethany-hillier"
+- "carmen-zhou"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Honours Student (2020-2021); Undergraduate researcher (2019)
+role: CHEM2999 project student (2020)

 # Organizations/Affiliations
 organizations: